Mdran2112/image_classification_serving/README.md

 ## Model package

-A model package represents the agrupation of several files, consumed by the prediction service for classification.
+A model package represents a group of several files, consumed by the prediction service for classification.
 In the model/ directory, there is an example of how a "model package" should be; it consists in:
 * hdf5 model file (<model_name>.hdf5)
 * json configuration file (<model_name>_config.json)